kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

 20    expect((await storage2.retrieve()).toNumber()).to.equal(56);
 21  });
 ```
--	line 17 says "get the contract named "`Storage`" (note the upper-case) from the address that is kept in the descriptor object named `storage`, wait for the returned contract interface and keep in `storage2`".
+-	line 17 says "*get the contract named "`Storage`" (note the upper-case) from the address that is kept in the descriptor object named `storage`, wait for the returned contract interface and keep in `storage2`*".
--	line 18 says "call the function `store` of the contract that is kept in `storage2` with the argument 56, wait for the resulting transaction details and keep it in `setValue`".
+-	line 18 says "*call the function `store` of the contract that is kept in `storage2` with the argument 56, wait for the resulting transaction details and keep it in `setValue`*".
--	line 19 says "wait until the mining of the transaction in `setValue` is successful" (remember that a blockchain transaction needs a few minutes to be "mined", i.e. to be inserted in a block).
+-	line 19 says "*wait until the mining of the transaction in `setValue` is successful*" (remember that a blockchain transaction needs a few minutes to be "mined", i.e. to be inserted in a block).
 - Line 20 is the interesting part: it executes the test expect of the Chai library.
 Same explanation as above.
 ``` javascript
     expect((await storage2.retrieve()).toNumber()).to.equal(56);